-Here’s the reality: We at Ledger Note have no affiliation with DubTurbo and no obligation to make it sound better than it is.
+Here’s the reality: We at LedgerNote have no affiliation with DubTurbo and no obligation to make it sound better than it is.
 I’m going to tell you the full truth about this software in this DubTurbo review so you can decide if it will help you achieve your goals or if you should just stick to a traditional digital audio workstation software.

 If you’re like me, you want total control over every sound you’re adding to your songs.
 I consider pre-made loops to be cheating.
 Some care, some don’t.
 The problem with my approach is that it could darn near take forever to make a dubstep song that way.
 Let me explain…

 To start with a regular synthesizer sound and then manipulate it into a wub-wub or a glitch takes a long time.
 And then you have to do it many times over just for that one song, let alone the next song you want to make.